encse/adventofcode/README.md

 I prefer to use functional style, local or anonymous functions, immutability and linq over the state manipulation style of oop, but I'm not very strict about this.
 Whatever I see fit for the problem.

-One thing that you dont see much in C# projects is K-R style parentheses alignment.
+One thing that you dont see much in C# projects is K&R indentation.
 Sorry about that...

 My programming style should be pretty consistent during an event but I'm sure there are changes between the years as I find something new or forget about stuff I learned last year.